cms-tau-pog/TauMLTools/README.md

    - *--input* has been renamed to *--input-path*
    - *--output* has been renamed to *--output-path*

-The full list of parameters accepted by law can be printed with the command
+The full list of parameters accepted by law and ShuffleMergeSpectral can be printed with the commands

 ```
+ShuffleMergeSpectral --help
 law run ShuffleMergeSpectral --help
 ```